-On the same day as the Cell article was published (8 November 2018), a paper in the journal Science also reported new findings on fossil DNA from the first migrants to North and South America.
+On the same day as the Cell article was published (November 8, 2018), a paper in the journal Science also reported new findings on fossil DNA from the first migrants to the Americas.
 André Strauss is one of the authors.

-Of the 15 old skeletons made from genetic material, five belong to the Lund collection in Copenhagen.
-They date from 10,400 to 9,800 years ago.
-They are the oldest in the sample, in addition to a person from Nevada who is estimated to be 10,700 years old.
+Among the 15 ancient skeletons from which genetic material was taken, five belong to the Lund Collection in Copenhagen.
+They date from between 10,400 and 9,800 years ago.
+They are the oldest in the sample, alongside an individual from Nevada estimated to be 10,700 years old.

-The sample consisted of fossilized human remains from Alaska, Canada, Brazil, Chile and Argentina.
-The results of his molecular analysis suggested that the populations of the Americas by the first human groups from Alaska were not only brought about by gradual occupation of territory together with population growth.
+The sample comprised fossilized human remains from Alaska, Canada, Brazil, Chile, and Argentina.
+The results of its molecular analysis suggested the peopling of the Americas by the first human groups out of Alaska did not come about merely through gradual occupation of territory concomitantly with population growth.

-According to the researchers responsible for the study, the molecular data suggest that the first people invading Alaska or neighboring Yukon have been split into two groups.
+According to the researchers responsible for the study, the molecular data suggests that the first humans to invade Alaska or neighboring Yukon, split into two groups.
 This happened between 17,500 and 14,600 years ago.
 One group colonized North and Central America, the other South America.

-The population of the Americas followed with leaps and bounds, as small groups of hunter-gatherers traveled far and wide to settle in new areas until they reached Tierra del Fuego in a movement lasting one or two millennia at most.
+The peopling of the Americas ensued by leaps and bounds, as small bands of hunter-gatherers traveled far and wide to settle in new areas until they reached Tierra del Fuego in a movement lasting one or at most two millennia.

-Among the 15 individuals whose DNA was analyzed, three of the Lagoa Santa were found to have five genetic material from Australasia, as suggested by the theory that Neves proposed for the occupation of South America.
-The researchers are not able to explain the origin of this Australasian DNA or how it ended up in just a few of the Lagoa Santa people.
+Among the 15 individuals whose DNA was analyzed, three of the Lagoa Santa five were found to have some genetic material from Australasia, as suggested by the theory proposed by Neves for the occupation of South America.
+The researchers are unable to explain the origin of this Australasian DNA or how it ended up in only a few of the Lagoa Santa people.

-"The fact that the genomic signature of Australasia has been present in Brazil for 10 400 years, but is absent in all genomes that have been tested so far, which are so old or older, and further north, is a challenge given the presence in Lagoa Santa, "they said.
+“The fact that the genomic signature of Australasia has been present for 10,400 years in Brazil but is absent in all the genomes tested to date, which are as old or older, and found farther north, is a challenge considering its presence in Lagoa Santa,” they said.

-Other fossils collected in the twentieth century are the Luzia skull, which was found in the seventies.
-Almost 100 skulls that Neves and Strauss have excavated in the past 15 years are now stored at USP.
-A similar number of fossils is held at the Papal Catholic University of Minas Gerais (PUC-MG).
+Other fossils collected during the twentieth century include the Luzia skull, found in the 1970s.
+Almost 100 skulls excavated by Neves and Strauss in the past 15 years are now held at USP.
+A similar number of fossils are held at the Pontifical Catholic University of Minas Gerais (PUC-MG).

-But the vast majority of these osteological and archaeological treasures, which belonged to perhaps more than 100 people, were deposited at the National Museum in Rio de Janeiro and were probably destroyed by the fire that rages through this historic building on September 2, 2018.
+But the vast majority of these osteological and archeological treasures, belonging to perhaps more than 100 individuals, were deposited at the National Museum in Rio de Janeiro and were presumably destroyed in the fire that raged through this historic building on September 2, 2018.

-The Luzia skull was shown in the National Museum next to Neave's facial reconstruction.
-Scientists feared that it had been lost by fire, but fortunately it was one of the first objects recovered from the ruins.
-It had fallen apart but survived.
-The fire destroyed the original face reconstruction (of which there are several copies).
+The Luzia skull was on display at the National Museum alongside Neave’s facial reconstruction.
+Scientists feared it had been lost to the fire but fortunately it was one of the first objects to be recovered from the ruins.
+It had broken up but survived.
+The fire destroyed the original facial reconstruction (of which there are several copies).